dwyl/home/README.md

 ## Can We Run _Two_ Ideas in the *Same* House?
 ## Spoiler: _Yes_! _Especially_ if they are Complimentary/Symbiotic!

-It’s just a question of framing the concept so everyone understands.
+It’s just a question of framing the concept so everyone understands. <br />
 We aren’t building a “school” or a “hostel” there are plenty of those already.
+Boring! 🥱 <br />
-Boring! 🥱 We’re building a **life-long learning community** that **inspires curiosity & creativity** in **people** of **_all_ ages**.
+We’re building a **life-long learning _community_** that **inspires curiosity & creativity** in **people** of **_all_ ages**. <br />
 It starts as young as possible with [Montessori](https://en.m.wikipedia.org/wiki/Montessori_education) / [Waldorf](https://en.m.wikipedia.org/wiki/Waldorf_education) principles of self-directed/lead group-based learning in infants.
+Children are lead and cared for by competent/trained/qualified adults.
+Adults visiting the house are carefully filtered for those who are

 # Montessori Playgroup (“Centro de Actividades”)